-Saving for retirement can be a balancing act.
-On the one hand, you want to ensure that you have a comfortable retirement and don’t outlive your money.
+Everyone needs money for retirement – but how much do you need to make your golden years feel golden?
+It’s a balancing act.
+On the one hand, you need money to ensure that you have a comfortable retirement and don’t outlive your money.
 On the other hand, you don’t want to sacrifice so much in your working years that you don’t enjoy life.
-How to strike the balance?

 - How long will you need your retirement account to last?
 The longer you need your money, the more you’re going to need.

 - How long do you have until retirement?
 The longer, the better, because you have more time to amass money.